ericrohloff/EE98-LaserStabilization/README.md

 ## 2. Hardware Setup and Documentation

-In order to start developing and testing the FPGA-based feedback control system, you will need to set up the hardware as follows:
+In order to start developing and testing the FPGA-based feedback control system, you will need to set up the hardware as decscribed in `docs/hardware_setup.md`.
+This includes assembling the necessary components.

 ## 3. Getting Started